 The latest generation Shelf Click displays combine two key aspects for sustainable POS: made from pure cardboard for optimum recyclability, with low CO2 emissions.
 Avoiding using plastic clips while still creating a mono-material display with the same performance values was the priority.
 Traditionally, plastic clips enabled shelves to be assembled quickly and locked into place securely.

 Don’t replace plastic, eliminate it

 After looking at the high cost of alternative material clips, STI Group aimed to eliminate them entirely when creating its second-generation Shelf Click displays.
-The new greener versions retain all the advantages of the original, with the added benefits of 100% recyclability and lower CO2 emissions.
+The new more environmentally friendly variants retain all the advantages of the original, with the added benefits of 100% recyclability and lower CO2 emissions.
 The Shelf Click ‘Mono’ display is made purely from corrugated cardboard and slots together in no time at all, in store or warehouse.
 The ‘Multi’ version also offers variable shelf height, and its even smaller shipping volume further reduces CO2 emissions.
 Whether Mono or Multi is better depends on the product, packing process and distribution channel.